vanhoangkha/Networking-fundamentals/Day49_Security_Fundamentals.md

     - SOMETHING YOU ARE
         - Biometrics such as a face scan, palm scan, fingerprint scan, retina scan, etc.

-- Requiring multiple factors of AUTHENTICATION greatly increases the security.
+- Requiring multiple factors of AUTHENTICATION greatly increases the Bảo mật.
 Even if the ATTACKER learns the TARGET’S PASSWORD (SOMETHING YOU KNOW), they won’t be able to login to the TARGET’S account

 ---